-All Queen’s students were invited to complete the Student Experiences Survey between March 4 - 26, 2021.
-We are grateful to all students who took the time to participate and share insight and perspectives on what are challenging and deeply personal subjects – we know for many this wasn't easy.
-Students' voices will continue to inform and measure the progress and effects of equity, inclusion, anti-racism and anti-violence initiatives, including the Declaration.
+We are grateful to all students who take time to participate and share insight and perspectives on what may be challenging and deeply personal subjects – we know for many this isn't easy.
+Students' voices will continue to inform and measure the progress and effects of equity, inclusion, anti-racism and anti-violence initiatives.